kiryk/stofsa/README.md

 finite state automaton that recognizes these and only these words.

 It is rather fast.
-Building an FSA for all Polish words in all of their lexical forms (~3800454 entries) takes about 3s running on single x86 core at 1.6GHz.
+Building an FSA for all Polish words in all of their lexical forms (~3800454 entries) takes just a few seconds running on a single x86 core at 1.6GHz.

-The input words must be sorted in lexical order.
-UTF-8 is fully supported but files that contain non-ASCII charactes must be sorted by unicode values of whole runes (not just bytes!).

 The implementation is based on the following paper:
 > Jan Daciuk, Stoyan Mihov, Bruce W. Watson, Richard E. Watson;